Evolution of orbital phases with particle size in nanoscale stoichiometric LaMnO3

 It has been shown earlier by others\cite{Sarkar}$^,$\cite{Raychaudhuri} that the charge-ordered systems undergo a melting-type transition in nanoscale because of enhanced pressure effect.
 In fact, the phenomenon of melting of the charge ordered state under pressure, associated with insulator to metal and antiferromagnetic to ferromagnetic transitions, appears to have been replicated well in the nanoscale system.
-However, it is to be noted that an ordered structure such as charge or orbital order possesses a fundamental length scale or domain size.
-The samples of size smaller than the domain size should exhibit fluctuations or metastability.
-One can draw an analogy here between these systems and the conventional ferromagnets.
-In a nanoscale sample of size below the size of a single ferromagnetic domain, the ferromagnetic order gives way to fluctuating 'superparamagnetic' state above the blocking temperature.
-Piecing together, it seems that although pressure does increase in the nanoscale sample because of enhanced surface area to volume ratio as the particle size is decreased from $\sim$100 nm down to $\sim$1 nm, melting from a stable ordered state to a stable disordered state takes place via an intermediate metastable state where the pressure is not yet sufficient for melting (Fig. 7).
-The frequency of fluctuation within the metastable zone of the phase diagram should increase with the decrease in particle size.
-Of course, in the present case, we did not observe metal-insulator transition or ferromagnetism in nanoscale LaMnO$_3$ at sizes d$_C$ or below as reported for charge ordered compounds by others\cite{Sarkar}$^,$\cite{Raychaudhuri}.
+In the case of LaMnO$_3$ with orbital order, it seems that although pressure does increase in the nanoscale sample because of enhanced surface area to volume ratio as the particle size is decreased from $\sim$100 nm down to $\sim$1 nm, melting from a stable ordered state to a stable disordered state takes place via an intermediate metastable state where the pressure is not yet sufficient for melting.
+Opening up of this small window of metastable orbital order at an intermediate particle size range is quite interesting for this orbital ordered compound and is in contrast to the observations made in charge-ordered compounds.
+The frequency of fluctuation of the orbital order within the metastable zone of the phase diagram increases with the decrease in particle size.
+We did not, of course, observe any metal-insulator transition or ferromagnetism in nanoscale LaMnO$_3$ at sizes d$_C$ or below as reported for charge ordered compounds by others\cite{Sarkar}$^,$\cite{Raychaudhuri}.